 Dogs will lick you for the simple reason of tasting.
 You may notice your dog likes to lick you after you’ve been sweating, as they tend to like the taste of salty skin.
-Coconut oil has been known to prompt licking since dogs typically enjoy the taste and a lot of us use it as a natural emollient nowadays.
+Coconut oil has also been known to prompt licking, since dogs typically enjoy the taste, and a lot of us use it as a natural emollient.

 7. Medical Condition(s)

 Dogs may lick for a variety of medical reasons.
-We are just covering the medical conditions that could result in a dog licking you.
-Many different medical conditions are linked to a dog’s excessive licking of itself.
+Here, we just cover the medical conditions that could result in a dog licking you.
+Many different medical conditions are linked to a dog’s excessive licking of themselves.

 It is in a dog’s instinctive nature to lick flesh wounds.
 If your dog notices that you have been wounded, they will try to come to the rescue and tend to your wound.
 A dog’s saliva has antibacterial and antimicrobial properties that can aid in fighting against certain bacteria.
 When they lick themselves, it helps remove dead tissue and clean dirt from wounds.
 They are trying to do the same for you.

-It is not recommended to allow your dog to lick your wounds, while their mouths contain healing properties for themselves, it also contains a lot of bacteria that could cause you to get an infection.
+It is not recommended to allow your dog to lick your wounds, though.
+While their mouth contains healing properties for themselves, it also contains a lot of bacteria that could cause you to get an infection.
 It is a behavior that is best not to encourage.

-Now that you know the reasons why your dog is licking you, it is up to you to determine which reason(s) your dog has taken on the behavior.
-Dogs have a way of becoming part of our family and no one knows your dog better than you.
+Now that you know the reasons that your dog is licking you, it is up to you to determine why your dog has taken on the behavior.
+Dogs have a way of becoming part of our family, and no one knows your dog better than you.

-Remember, there are plenty of training tools that can be used to stop excessive licking behaviors and it is best not to get discouraged if you don’t see results immediately.
-Our canine friends may have some quirky behaviors up their sleeve but we sure are lucky to have such wonderful beings to share our lives with.
+Remember, there are plenty of training tools that can be used to stop excessive licking behaviors, and it is best not to get discouraged if you don’t see results immediately.
+Our canine friends may have some quirky behaviors, but we sure are lucky to have such wonderful beings to share our lives with.